checkCircle

 How are cryptocurrency forks taxed?

-On the other hand, if you receive a new cryptocurrency with new rights and relationships as a result of the fork, each one of these will be considered new tokens with a cost base of 0.
-Thus, you will not incur tax when the fork occurs.
+Hard fork: If you receive a new cryptocurrency with new rights and relationships as a result of the fork, these will be considered new tokens with a cost base of 0.
+You will not incur tax when the fork occurs.
 However, you will need to pay capital gains tax when you dispose of your new tokens.

 How are airdrops taxed?